KitnessChen/TeamChat/README.md

-TeamWork
+TeamChat
 ====

-`TeamWork` is a platform for team communication: everything in one place, instantly searchable, available wherever you go.
+`TeamChat` is a platform for team communication: everything in one place, instantly searchable, available wherever you go.

 ##Function:
 - *Communicate any time*: